Podocarpus macrophyllus aka Buddhist Pine

 Buddhist Pine, Yew Plum Pine, Big Leaf Podocarp

-How to care for Buddhist Pine
+How difficult is it to take care of Buddhist Pine

 If you're looking for a plant that offers a moderate level of challenge, Buddhist Pine is a great choice to test your gardening skills.